Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * A general incentive for all participants to minimise and manage memory usage.
 This incentive increases as total state size grows towards the cap.
 * A specific incentive for coders to write memory-efficient code, and provide the ability for unused data to be deleted, if they want their Actors to be considered high quality and trustworthy.
 * A partial disincentive to hoard memory allocations (since expected future cap additions may devalue large memory holdings).
-* When space becomes scarce, there is an incentive for less economically viable applications to wind up operations and sell their memory allocation.
+* When space becomes scarce, there is an incentive for less economically viable applications to wind up operations and sell their freed memory allocation.

 For convenience, memory purchases happen automatically if additional allocations are needed within a transaction.
 This means that in most cases, users need not be concerned with the specifics of managing their memory allowance.